Subscribe from $5.99

 Originally published in TEACH Magazine, May/June 2020 Issue

 How does a caterpillar turn into a butterfly?
 Your students can find out with a field trip to a butterfly conservatory where they can witness this fascinating metamorphosis.
 Observing the beauty and grace of these colourful creatures up close will certainly capture students’ interest, as you introduce them to the various stages of the butterfly life cycle.
-Here are some places to visit where kids can learn more about the lives of butterflies and how to keep them safe.
+Here are some places to visit where kids can learn more about the lives of butterflies and how to protect them.

 Cambridge Butterfly Conservatory